Can Good Governance Tackle Bad Debt? The Political Economy of Public Debt Management

 The geopolitical uncertainties of the war in West Asia and the damaging economic consequences linked to energy prices are likely to sustain, especially for developing countries.
 Therefore, ensuring that infrastructure and energy infrastructure procurement decisions are made to the highest standards for public good is a high priority.
 This research on the political economy of the excessive build-up of sovereign debt contributes to this.

-Participants are invited to a drinks reception in front of Khalili Lecture Theatre from 19:30-20:30.
+Participants are invited to a drinks reception in front of Khalili Lecture Theatre from 7:30pm to 8:30pm.

-• Dr Mushtaq Khan is a Professor of Economics in the Department of Economics of SOAS, University of London and the Executive Director of SOAS-ACE.
-Mushtaq is a leading thinker on anti-corruption, governance, economic development, industrial policy and political settlements.
-Mushtaq has led multidisciplinary and multi-country research teams, including UK aid’s three-year Governance and Growth Research Programme, and has been a member of the United Nations Committee of Experts on Public Administration and the World Bank’s Panel of Experts on Policy Implementation.
-He has spoken widely on topics such as rent-seeking, corruption, governance reform and economic development.
+- Dr Mushtaq Khan is Professor of Economics at SOAS University of London and Executive Director of SOAS-ACE.
+A leading thinker on anti-corruption, governance, economic development, industrial policy and political settlements, he has led major international research programmes, including UK Aid’s Governance and Growth Research Programme.
+He has served on the United Nations Committee of Experts on Public Administration and the World Bank’s Panel of Experts on Policy Implementation, and speaks widely on governance, corruption and development.

-• Dr Pallavi Roy is a Professor in International Economics at SOAS and the Research Director for SOAS-ACE.
+- Dr Pallavi Roy is a Professor in Political Economy at SOAS and the Research Director for SOAS-ACE.
 She brings multi-sector experience to issues of rent-seeking, economic development and political economy research.
 She has overseen over 11 research projects, including leading an international research project on multilateralism and the United Nations.
 Prior to academia, Pallavi was a financial journalist in India, covering politics, infrastructure and metallic commodities.